 F. Selection of the franchise location and the construction of the franchise unit are of prime importance in structuring a franchise system.
 A franchise agreement will state whether the franchisor or franchisee will select the franchise site.
 Where the franchisor is responsible for this, a clause stating that any responsibility for assuring that the site will be successful will be included in the franchise agreement.
 Where it is the franchisee's choice, the franchisor will insure that the franchisee follows the appropriate standards and specifications with regard to any location selected by including such a clause in the agreement.
-Franchisor approval of any franchisee-selected site should always be provided for.
+Franchise or approval of any franchisee-selected site should always be provided for.
 Further, any relocation rights should be addressed as well.
-That is, the franchise agreement should specify whether a franchisee will be permitted to close a location and relocate the franchised business and, if so, under what conditions.
-It is not uncommon for franchisors to insist on prior written approval, coupled with the right to conduct an on-site inspection of the new site and the right to impose a relocation fee.20 an in the
+That is, the franchise agreement should specify whether a franchisee will be permitted to close a location and relocate the franchisors to insist on prior written approval, coupled with the right to conduct an on-site inspection of the new site and the right to impose a relocation fee.20 territory.
+Rights to acquire additional franchises may be granted within a defined area, subject to performance criteria and structured as either options or rights of first refusal.
+Rights of first refusal, however, will make it more difficult to attract solution of a qualified buyers for locations that are subject to such rights.